-Our Massage Therapists operate from our affiliate specialised rehabilitation centre, Aspire Fitness & Rehabilitation.
-It is across the road from the QSMC.
-If you are looking for a sports massage in Brisbane, book your appointment with one of our remedial massage therapists today – 3310 4969
+If you are looking for remedial massage therapy in Brisbane, book your appointment with one of our remedial massage therapists today by calling our team on 07 3891 2000.

 Acupuncture has its origins in Eastern Medicine, originating in China over 5,000 years ago.
 This ancient art of healing has become widely accepted throughout the western world over the past 30 years.
 Acupuncture is a natural therapy, which has several major benefits.

 - Help you to overcome most injuries including those of the sporting kind